-VSS funded programs increased outreach to the community through the media and through presentations.
-VSS funded programs had 12,983 media contacts with newspapers, television and radio through articles, interviews and advertisements.
-This is a substantial increase from 7,179 media contacts in SFY16.
-The Internet is an important resource for VSS-funded programs to disseminate information or to conduct community outreach.
-Programs reported 848,671 hits on their websites or other uses of the Internet, such as Facebook or Twitter.
-This is a significant increase from prior years: SFY16 - 46,014 and SFY15 - 27,858.
+CVAD grant funded organizations provide outreach to the community through the media and through presentations.
+VSS funded grantees had 19,620 media contacts with newspapers, television and radio through articles, interviews and advertisements.
+This is an increase from the 9,906 media contacts in the previous year.
+The Internet is an important resource for organizations to disseminate information or to conduct community outreach.
+Funded agencies reported 512,643 hits on their websites or other electronic options, such as Facebook or Twitter.